microsoft/graphitation/packages/supermassive/README.md

 ### Phase 3

 In this final phase, we will make it possible to replace the operations at runtime using a simple identifier, thus allowing GraphQL clients to execute their operations using these identifiers that they obtain through a concept known as ["persisted queries"](https://relay.dev/docs/guides/persisted-queries/).
-GraphQL clients that do _not_ require graphql-js AST themselves to operate, such as Relay, will benefit from this by being able to reduce their bundle size by stripping out the operations.
+This means that GraphQL clients that do not require graphql-js AST _themselves_ to operate, such as Relay, will be able to greatly reduce the size of the User-Experience bundles by entirely eliminating the document in favour of a short identifier.

 Again, considering the above GraphQL operation, a React component needing that data would include the GraphQL document in its bundle and look something like the following: